 Harymurti worked for Time magazine while he was an Alfred Friendly Fellow, which he calls a turning point in his career, and covered regional and international news for Tempo before becoming a leader of the weekly news magazine.

 After sentencing, Bambang told a crowd of journalists: “If we lack credibility or integrity, we are worthless … Don’t worry my friends.
 We shall continue to fight for freedom of the press.”
-When the Supreme Court overturned the lower court ruling, Harymurti said, “This decision is not a personal victory but a victory for all Indonesian journalists.”
+When the Supreme Court later overturned the lower court ruling, declaring him innocent, Harymurti said, “This decision is not a personal victory but a victory for all Indonesian journalists.”

 Harymurti went on to become deputy chair of Indonesia’s Press Council and remained relentless in his belief that a free press is the underpinning of democracy.
 Tempo is known as the leading investigative news service in Indonesia, and it has won numerous awards, including the Honor Medal from the Missouri School of Journalism in 2005.

 [Please join us at the Alfred Friendly Benefit Gala at the National Press Club on Sept.
-7. Get your ticket here.
+7. Get your ticket here]